 - Within the keychain app, use the search function in the upper-right to find the newly added root certificate: C1-MCSADCS-CA

-Double-click on it and from the Trust group, choose Always Trust from the Wehn using this certificate drop-down menu.
+Double-click on it and from the Trust group, choose Always Trust from the When using this certificate drop-down menu then close the window.

 - Install the Microsoft Remote Desktop 10 app from the Mac OS App Store (direct link).

-- Open the app, click the + button at the top, and choose to add Remote Resources from the drop-down menu.
+- Open the app, click the + button at the top, and choose to add a Workspace from the menu.

 TIP: You may want to right-click on the Microsoft Remote Desktop app in the dock and check the option for Keep in Dock for faster access in the future.